pjlsergeant/ziprip/README.md

 **Documentation**: http://zipripjs.com/

-ziprip runs both as a node module and in the browser.
+ziprip can run both as a node module and in the browser.

 ziprip came from the code that powers http://www.placesteal.com/